 The guide follows through to say that this should be achieved through “Carrying out individual risk-based assignments to provide assurance on part of the risk management framework, including the mitigation of individual or groups of risks.”

 Where an organisation does not have a strong or very formal risk management framework, carrying out risk-based internal audits can be a challenge but more importantly, where there is a non-existent or weak risk management framework it could mean that the organisation’s system of internal control is poor.

-In my experience, this means that by default internal audit are often given the responsibility of developing a formal risk management framework.
+In my experience, this means that by default, internal audit teams are often given the responsibility of developing a formal risk management framework.
 This may be because internal audit is seen as the most risk aware and risk mature function within an organisation.

-While developing formal risk management frameworks AND providing internal audit assurance all at the same time can sound daunting when thought about as a process it becomes a lot more manageable and I’ll explain why.
+While developing formal risk management frameworks AND providing internal audit assurance all at the same time can sound daunting, thinking about as a process it becomes a lot more manageable and I’ll explain why.

 Modern internal audit teams have long been thinking about risk frameworks as part of their audit work.
 A good internal auditor already plans their work with a risk framework in mind:

 - Understand the inherent risk level to decide whether it is a good use of time to audit the controls

 - Audit the control and assess how well the control is designed and how well it operates in practice